We are organizing for a more just workplace. Join us.

 Unemployment Insurance

-New York State recently changed the law so that striking workers can receive Unemployment Insurance, beginning on day eight of a strike.
+• New York State recently changed the law so that striking workers can receive Unemployment Insurance.
 The amount you receive will vary depending on your income from Columbia prior to going on strike.
 We will share an update on the exact pay amounts for student workers on standard nine- and twelve-month appointments if we vote to authorize a strike.
 However, based on an Unemployment Insurance check shared by a student worker on a nine-month appointment, you can expect the amount to be around $450 a week.
-Note that student workers on F1 visas are not eligible to receive Unemployment Insurance.
+Note that we are still consulting legal counsel to confirm if student workers on F1 visas are eligible to receive Unemployment Insurance.

-This means that student workers who are not on F1 visas will automatically receive pay that is approximately equal to, or slightly above, their pay from Columbia University.
+• This means that student workers who apply for and receive Unemployment will automatically receive pay that is approximately equal to, or slightly above, their pay from Columbia University.
 Some student workers will make more by striking than by working for the University, even without backpay.
-Students on F1 visas can make up the difference through the SWAC strike fund (see below).
+Student workers can likely make up any difference in pay through the SWAC strike fund (see below).

 Student Worker Aid Collective Strike Fund